aleff-github/my-flipper-shits/NeverGonnaGiveYouUp_Windows/README.md

-# Never Gonna Give You Up in Flipper Zero - BADUSB ✅
+# Never Gonna Give You Up in Flipper Zero - BadUSB ✅

 A script used to meme your target.